Maison d’Exceptions: Step into the world of ultra-creativity The - Maison d'Exceptions - Première Vision Paris

 Stel Ornements

-Since 1995, Bibis Castañer, in her creative laboratory Stel Ornements, has been developing and reinventing a know-how passed down through her family where resin is king.
-In her workshop, the designer experiments with an endless variety of combinations of wild silk, lace, flowers, eco-glitter, leaves and gilding, mixing colors, sizes, materials, textures and light to create infinitely poetic buttons and ornaments for some of the world’s leading haute couture and luxury fashion houses.
+Since 1995, in her creative laboratory, Stel Ornements, Bibis Castañer has been developing and reinventing a family know-how in which ecological resin is central.
+In her atelier, she plays with colours, sizes, materials, textures and light to create extremely delicate buttons and ornaments for some of the world’s most prestigious haute couture and luxury fashion houses.

 Studio 1886

-Alliance group created Studio1886 to meet the expectations of the major fashion houses.
-A unique space nurtured by a network of partners and experienced workshops, Studio 1886 is capable of taking projects from a creative sketch to production.
+Studio1886 is a design studio located in the heart of Paris.
+It’s a unique space, backed by a network of partners and experienced workshops, capable of taking your projects from their creative beginnings to their productive fruition.

 Superlativa – Berbrand